 Since a recent virus infection is not visible in tests, you should never donate blood if you suspect you may have contracted HIV or hepatitis.
 By selecting donors carefully, the Blood Service aims to prevent the transmission of infectious diseases with the donated blood to the patient.

 Some sexually transmitted infections are also transmitted through blood, which is why sexual behaviour has an impact on blood donation.
 A new sex partner prevents donation for four months, even if a condom has been used.
-Male homosexual relations cause a twelve-month ban on donating blood.
+Male homosexual relations cause a four-month ban on donating blood.

-If you or your partner has paid for or received payment for sex, you will be barred from donating blood for twelve months.
+If you or your partner has paid for or received payment for sex, you will be barred from donating blood for four months.
 If your sex partner uses intravenous drugs or pharmaceutical products without a doctor's prescription, you cannot donate blood.